madmickstar/polo_trader/README.rst

 -  Script grabs from local JSON file the following items from last trade
 -  Amount of units purchased which become sell units in next trade
 -  The From and To crypto pairs (symbols)
--  The crypto fiat the trade will go via, USDT, BTC or ETH
+-  The crypto fiat the trade will go via, USDT or BTC
 -  Last trade buy/sell prices
 -  Last trade ratio
 -  If last trade does not exist, script grabs current prices from